karliuka/m1.Breadcrumbs/README.md

 ### Configuration

-*The module does not need configuration *.
+*The module does not need configuration*

 ### Frontend